 Yes I was working in a French pastry shop in Slovenia for 6 months and I also studied food technology back home.
 The course helped me broaden my knowledge in the culinary industry.

 Did you work while you were studying at ICAE?

 I worked at Petra’s Cake.
 It’s a family owned cake business supplying cakes to different shops and cafes in Darwin.

 What is the most interesting and enjoyable part of working in the hospitality industry?

 One thing that I enjoyed the most is I get to do something that I love which is cooking and I love food.

-What is your favourite part of the course so far?
+What was your favourite part of the course?

-My favourite part is the practical stuff, like cooking and learning different cuisines.
+My favourite part was the practical stuff, like cooking and learning different cuisines.